|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 A very low funnel (or funnel-like scud cloud) appeared for about 15 seconds.
 Contrast was poor, and even when carefully scrutinizing the video, I can't make out whether or not this was rotating.
 Therefore I will not call it a tornado, unless later additional evidence proves otherwise.
 This is an extreme contrast-enhanced video still of the feature at its maximum definition:

 About this time, another surge of outflow was beginning to impact the wall cloud.
 A tail cloud developed along the edge of the outflow, with strong horizontal motion right-to-left into the wall cloud.
 The motion in the base was at its maximum speed at this stage:

 After this, the outflow rapidly obliterated the wall cloud, leaving nothing but a disconnected arcus along the outflow's leading edge.
 The main reason I hesitate to call the earlier feature a tornado is because outflow can cause rising motion and low cloud 'fingers' along its leading edge.
 Since I can't tell from the video if the 'funnel' was rotating, I can't rule out the possibility that the feature was outflow-associated scud.
 Right now I'd put my confidence level at 25% tornado, 75% outflow feature.

-After this, the storm displayed no further attempts at low-level organization, so I called it a chase and headed home.
+After this, the storm displayed no further attempts at low-level organization, so I called it an expedition and headed home.